davidpmaison/LongCOVID_RNAseq_meta/README.md

 This repository contains the results and analysis code for our meta-analysis of bulk RNA-seq studies on COVID-19 immune cells.

-## Folder Structure:
+## Folder Structure

+- `results/`
-- `results/`: Differential expression, GO, KEGG results by comparison.
+  Differential expression, Gene Ontology (GO), and KEGG pathway results by comparison.

+- `code/`
-- `code/`: Scripts for preprocessing, differential expression analysis, and downstream analysis.
+  Scripts for preprocessing, differential expression analysis, gene annotation, and functional analyses.

-## Usage:
-All code is provided as templates.
-You must update file paths and parameters for your datasets.
+  *All code is provided as templates—you must update file paths and parameters for your datasets.*

+## Usage

+All shell and R scripts are templates.
+You must adjust file paths, filenames, and parameters to fit your datasets and environment.

-## Citation:
+## Citation

 If you use this resource, please cite:

 Maison et al., *Peripheral Immune Progression to Long COVID is Associated with Mitochondrial Gene Transcription: a Meta-Analysis* (2025).